 15. Diversity of non–Laboulbenialean fungi on millipedes

 Code Of Ethics

 Scientists should follow the desired code of ethics in publishing and sharing knowledge, which may sometimes mean foregoing personal advantage.
 The publication of scientific research in journals is fundamental.
-Thus editors, authors and referees must maintain high ethical standards relating to the publication of manuscripts published by Studies in Fungi.
-In cases where ethical standards are breached, Studies in Fungi will consult the Committee On Publication Ethics (COPE) (Code of conduct for publishers FINAL_1_0_0.pdf) and act accordingly.
+Thus editors, authors and referees must maintain high ethical standards relating to the publication of manuscripts in published by Studies in Fungi.
+In cases where ethical standards are breached, the Studies in Fungi will consult the Code of Conduct and Best Practice Guidelines of the Committee On Publication Ethics (COPE) and act accordingly.

 Editors have the following responsibilities: